 Building Trust: Establishing a Strong Therapist-Client Relationship

-This new relationship that you are forming is a cruical aspect of the therapy because your therapist plays a crucial role in providing a comfortable and non-judgemental space where you can feel safe to share your thoughts and feelings freely.
+This new relationship that you are forming is a crucial aspect of the therapy because your therapist plays a crucial role in providing a comfortable and non-judgemental space where you can feel safe to share your thoughts and feelings freely.

 My only interest is in helping people get better and I realise that I am not going to be the right person for everyone in that respect, so I never take offence if someone decides I'm not a good fit, and I offer to find an alternative therapist that I think will be a better fit for them if such a scenario arises.